Binance Market Update (2022-07-31)

 Binance

-The global cryptocurrency market cap now stands at $1.09T, down by -0.84% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.10T, down by -2.12% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BTCST, PUNDIX, and NMR, up by 161%, 48%, and 43%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include BTCST, AVA, and PUNDIX, up by 63%, 61%, and 55%, respectively.

 Top stories of the day: